MaVeN-13TTN/mirroring-and-synchronizing/pipeline-setup.md

 - Verify that your App Password and token are correct and have not expired
 - Check that the credentials have the necessary permissions
 - Ensure the repository variables are set correctly
+- For workspace repositories, verify that you've added the `BITBUCKET_AUTH_USERNAME` variable with your personal Bitbucket username
+- Confirm that your personal account has appropriate permissions in the workspace

 ### Pipeline Succeeds but Repository Is Not Updated